minical/minical/README.md

 ## Installation

 * Fork the repository `https://github.com/minical/minical` or clone it locally.
-* Install the stable version of PHP 7.2.0 or higher, MySQL 5.0.4, and OS-specific dependency tools.
+* Install the stable version of PHP 7.2.0, MySQL 5.0.4, and OS-specific dependency tools.
 * Create a MySql database with any name.
 * Do the basic [configuration updates](https://github.com/minical/minical/wiki/configuration) on the public->build.json file.
 * Create a new file named ".env" by copying the .env.example file which is located in the root.
 Update database credentials including the above database name, for more details check the [.env example](https://github.com/minical/minical/wiki/.env-example).